-"I would like to acknowledge the traditional custodians of this land that we are meeting on today.
-I would also like to pay respect to the Elders past, present, and emerging of the Jukembal, Kamilaroi and Bundjalung nations and extend that respect to other Aboriginal people present."
+"Tenterfield Shire Council would like to acknowledge the Ngarabal people, the traditional custodians of this land that we are meeting on today, and also pay our respect to the Jukembal, Bundjalung, Kamilaroi, Githabul and Wahlubul people of our Shire, and extend our respect to all people."

-- 3. APOLOGIES
+3. APOLOGIES

-- 4. DISCLOSURES & DECLARATIONS OF INTEREST
+- 4. DISCLOSURES & DECLARATIONS OF INTEREST - 5.
+RECOMMENDATIONS FOR ITEMS TO BE CONSIDERED IN CONFIDENTIAL SECTION

-- 5. BUSINESS OF THE MEETING

-CONFIDENTIAL